GStreamer/gstreamer/markdown/design/states.md

   - `NULL`: This is the initial state of an element.

-  - `READY`: The element should be prepared to go to PAUSED.
+  - `READY`: The element should be prepared to go to `PAUSED`.

   - `PAUSED`: The element should be ready to accept and process data.
 Sink elements, however, only accept one buffer and then block.

-  - `PLAYING`: The same as PAUSED except for live sources and sinks.
+  - `PLAYING`: The same as `PAUSED` except for live sources and sinks.
 Sinks accept and render data.
 Live sources produce data.

 We call the sequence `NULL→PLAYING` an upwards state change and